-Sex can be a major component of life/relationships, and when it becomes painful or different, it can affect someone on so many levels, both physically and emotionally.
-As a pelvic health physical therapist, I want to bring light to painful sex, how common it is, where it happens, what contributes, and how it’s related to the pelvic floor.
+Are you struggling with pain during intercourse?
+If so, you are not alone.
+Sex can be a significant component of life/relationships, and when it becomes painful or different, it can affect someone on so many levels, both physically and emotionally.
+As a pelvic health physical therapist, I want to bring light to painful sex, how common it is, why it happens, what contributes to it, and how it’s related to the pelvic floor.

 Pain with intercourse is common.
 In fact, the American College of Obstetrics and Gynecology (ACOG) reported 3 in 4 women will experience pain with sex at some point in their life.
 Although it’s common, it should not be normalized!

 Painful sex is often referred to as dyspareunia (just a medical term for painful intercourse).
-It has a wide variety of causes and contributions that are important for you and your healthcare provider to discuss.
+It has various important causes and contributions for you and your healthcare provider to discuss.
+Contributing factors are:

 Pelvic physical therapy is a major component in care because the pelvic floor is the avenue for intercourse.
 Often women experience pain with intercourse from pelvic floor muscles that are tight or overactive.
-This can inhibit blood flow and irritate the local nerves, which is a common reason why the pain happens during sex.
+This can inhibit blood flow and irritate the local nerves, a common reason for pain during sex.
 Visiting a pelvic health therapist will help release muscle tension, improve pelvic fascial mobility, teach you relaxation techniques, and provide you with a home program potentially including vaginal dilators to promote independence with your treatment!

 5. Change positions: We can use positions to our advantage to change speeds/depth of penetration: